sunny-g/crypton/README.md

 Clone the repository and run `make` to install the rest of the dependencies and run the tests.

+See the crypton.io [getting-started page](https://crypton.io/getting-started) for more.

+### Running the Crypton server locally

+To run your own instance of the Crypton server:

+* The default configuration (``./server/config/config.test.json``) depends on the [redis](http://redis.io/) (key/value storage service) server running on your host:
+ * Install redis
+ * Start the redis server: ``/usr/local/bin/redis-server &``

+* Start the Crypton server:

+  ``sudo node ./server/bin/cli.js [ --config configfile ]``

+ * Sudo is necessary for access to privileged network sockets
+ * The default config file depends on redis, see above.

 ## Documentation

 There are files describing the high-level specification in the `client/doc/`